 Generally, your home or apartment must have working smoke detectors, more than one fire exit, and be free of obstacles.
 Oftentimes your city’s fire safety codes might require a fire extinguisher, maintaining electrical appliances like wires and outlets, and more.

 The home in question didn’t have working smoke detectors, and one of the doors was boarded up.
-Avoiding safety issues like this can greatly improve your protection against potential fires.
+Avoiding safety issues like this can greatly improve your protection against potential property damages and burn injuries.

 You can take safety into your own hands by creating and practicing a fire safety plan with your family, regularly checking your equipment, and ensuring your new home or apartment undergoes a fire inspection typical of your area.